-At Franche Community Primary School we understand that all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard109 to the need to prevent people from being drawn into terrorism".110 This duty is known as the Prevent duty which is part of our school wider safeguarding obligations.
-Designated Safeguarding Leads and other senior leaders are familiar with the revised Prevent duty guidance: for England and Wales.
+At Franche Community Primary School we understand that all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard109 to the need to prevent people from being drawn into terrorism".
+This duty is known as the Prevent Duty which is part of our school wider safeguarding obligations.
+A Prevent Risk Assessment is in place and is updated annually (last update January 2024).

+The Designated Safeguarding Lead and other senior leaders are familiar with the revised Prevent duty guidance: for England and Wales.